 Minority Health and Health Disparities International Research Training Fellowship

-The Minority Health and Health Disparities International Research Training (MIHRT) Fellowship is an opportunity for students to participate in a fully-funded 11-week summer program designed to provide:
+The Minority Health and Health Disparities International Research Training (MHIRT) Fellowship is an opportunity for students to participate in a fully funded 11-week summer program designed to provide:

 - Exposure to landmark findings and current challenges in global health and health disparities research

 - Training in qualitative and quantitative research methods